Dolphins vs. Ravens odds, line, picks, 'Thursday Night Football' prediction, best bets from proven model

-Dolphins vs. Ravens prediction, odds, line, start time: 'Thursday Night Football' picks by proven model
+Dolphins vs. Ravens prediction, odds, line, start time: 'Thursday Night Football' picks from advanced model

 The SportsLine projection model has revealed its Baltimore vs. Miami picks for the NFL Week 9 'Thursday Night Football' game

 AFC squads coming off much-needed victories will kick off NFL Week 9 when the Miami Dolphins host the Baltimore Ravens on 'Thursday Night Football.'
 Baltimore (2-5) ended a four-game skid with a 30-16 win over Chicago on Sunday, while Miami (2-6) had lost three in a row before beating Atlanta, 34-10, in Week 8.
 Both teams currently sit in third place in their respective divisions, and the Ravens are 9-3 versus the Dolphins over their last 12 meetings.
-Lamar Jackson (hamstring) is expected to play after being sidelined since Week 4.
+Lamar Jackson (hamstring) is expected to play after being sidelined since Week 4, as is Tua Tagovailoa (thumb) despite being on the injury report.

 Kickoff is at 8:15 p.m.
 ET from Hard Rock Stadium in Miami Gardens, Fla.
 Baltimore prevailed, 56-19, when the teams last met in 2023.
-The latest Dolphins vs. Ravens odds have Baltimore as 7.5-point road favorites as the line has held steady since opening.
-The over/under for total points is 50.5.
+The latest Dolphins vs. Ravens odds have Baltimore as 7.5-point road favorites, and the Ravens are 1-3 ATS with Jackson as starter, while Miami is 4-2 ATS over its last six games.
+The over/under for total points is 51.5, making it the third-highest of NFL Week 9.
+Baltimore is at -457 on the money line (risk $457 to win $100), with Miami at +350 (risk $100 to win $350).
 Before making any Ravens vs. Dolphins picks, be sure to see what the SportsLine projection model has to say.

 New users can also target the DraftKings promo code, which offers $300 in bonus bets if your $5 wager wins + 3 months of NBA League Pass: